 These things belong in every classroom.

 If failure isn’t happening, this likely means student projects, activities, assessments, and so on aren’t differentiated, personalized, or otherwise within the ‘Zone of Proximal Development’ that is theorized to yield student growth.

-Call it failing forward or a growth mindset or call it common sense.
+Call it failing forward, a growth mindset, or common sense.
 Whatever you call it, it should happen.

 12. Visible progress and growth

 Clear progress and growth should be immediately obvious–to whatever degree, metric, or quantity available–for all students in ways that make sense and resonate to those students.

 There are many ways this can be accomplished, including: